Day-by-Day / December 6, 1804

 Frostbitten hunters

-Fort Mandan, ND Clark and sixteen men have a good day hunting buffalo, but several men are frostbitten.
-A Mandan man visits wearing only pronghorn leggings and a buffalo robe.
+Outside of Fort Mandan, Clark and sixteen buffalo hunters have a good day, but several men are frostbitten.
+At the fort, work is delayed due to the cold, and a Mandan man visits wearing only pronghorn leggings and a buffalo robe.

 Catlin’s Description